karl-sc/cg-zabbix-external-checks/README.md

 Returns the average past 15 minute per site (optional), per app (optional) L7 measurement of 'AppSuccessfulConnections', 'AppSuccessfulTransactions', 'AppFailedToEstablish', or 'AppTransactionFailures' based on the input filters

+## appresponse
+- param1 - Site_ID.
+Unique Site ID number for the site to filter on.
+Required.
+- param2 - App_Name.
+Friendly name of Circuit to perform measurement on.
+Required.
+Case Sensitive.
+- param3 - Measurement.
+Must be either 'NTT', 'RTT', 'SRT', or 'UDPTRT'

+Returns the average past 15 minute per site and per app L7 measurement of 'AppNormalizedNetworkTransferTime', 'AppRoundTripTime', 'AppServerResponseTime', or 'AppUDPTransactionResponseTime' based on the input filters.
+Note that unlike other queries, 0 may not be used for site-id or app_name.